MaazMakrod/restaurantSite/README.md

 # restaurantSite

 This is a site that I have made using Bootstrap 4 and its features.
 If you would like to view the site read the instructions below or view the images attached!
-Please note that the menu page has not been created
+Please note that the menu page has not been created.

 ## Download Instructions

-Clone the repository in a convinient location and navigate to it in your terminal or command prompt.
+Clone the repository in a convenient location and navigate to it in your terminal or command prompt.
 Run the following command in your terminal window once you are in the right directory:

 ```npm install```